 - What resource(s) did they use to assist with navigating their itinerary?

-- Where have they seen or heard information about the region in the past 6 months?
+- Where have they seen or heard information about us?

 - Who are our visitors: age, gender, household income, children in household, etc.?